industrial-edge/slmp-connector-getting-started/README.md

 * Mitsubishi iQR series
 * Mitsubishi iQF series

 The SLMP Connector is an application that runs on the individual IED.
-Connections can be configured using the Common Configurator for Industrial Edge.
+Connections can be configured using the IIH Configurator for Industrial Edge.
 The connector transfers the value series of selected data points from a PLC to the Databus.
 From there the data can be used within other Edge apps, e.g. the Flow Creator.

 ### General task